Alternate Names: New York Slip, Albany Clay

 There are a number of substitutes for Albany and anyone with ceramic chemistry calculation software can easily speculate on a mix of materials that matches the chemistry on paper.
 However keep in mind that judging the similarity to Albany is a complex issue of mineralogy, physical properties and chemistry and it depends on the reliability of the information at hand on what Albany actually was.

 Lithium, albany glaze at cone 5 using original albany slip

 Albany Slip was a pure mined material, Alberta Slip is a recipe of mined materials and refined minerals designed to have the same chemistry, firing behavior and raw physical appearance.

-This shows the soluble salts in the material and the characteristic cracking pattern of a low plasticity clay.
-Notice the edges have peeled badly during cutting, this is characteristic of very low plasticity.
+This shows the soluble salts in the material and the characteristic cracking pattern of a DFAC test disk when made from a low plasticity clay.
+Notice the edges have peeled badly during cutting, this is characteristic of very low plasticity clays.

 Out Bound Links

 Archie Bray Slip

 Alberta Slip creates a glossy transparent brown at cone 10 with the simple addition of 10% frit.

 2011-08-02 - In oxidation, Alberta Slip creates a glaze that is more transparent and lighter in color.
 It also melts less than in cone 10R so a little flux is need...